byterubpay/byterub-site/_posts/2017-09-02-logs-for-the-Community-meeting-held-on-2017-09-02.md

 **\<sgp>** @msb-lab I appreciate your thoughts for both of your proposals
 **\<endogenic>** I would generally ask the one who has seen the actual process with his own eyes to advise me of how herculean the task it
 **\<sn0wmonster>** i fully support (even financially) the software necessary to get it working on Trezor and Ledger
-**\<msvb-lab>** ArticMine: It's likely that if any other wallet maker implements XMR, that they would do so regardless of a dedicated wallet project.
+**\<msvb-lab>** ArticMine: It's likely that if any other wallet maker implements BTR, that they would do so regardless of a dedicated wallet project.
 **\<vP11>** I'm not even sure what we're discussing here.
 Why is this related to the community?
 It doesn't matter if the proposal for the funding is made, the community won't necessarily "market" the project anyway.
-**\<serhack>** Ask for some xmrs in order to make a prototype, and then if everyone likes it, we should find it
+**\<serhack>** Ask for some btrs in order to make a prototype, and then if everyone likes it, we should find it
 **\<dEBRUYNE>** I am not sure how beneficial 88160 would be if Ledger is already working on an implementation themselves
 **\<sgp>** I'm going to start moving on to the next point.
 Thanks everyone for your opinions
 **\<vP11>** good idea sgp :)